Coniston, New South Wales

 Coniston is just north of the Port Kembla Steelworks and includes the Greenhouse Park, a one time waste pile converted into a natural park area with a weather station.
 The hill, known locally as "The Overseer" has a lookout over the city and Port Kembla.
 Coniston is also bordered to the west by the hill suburbs of Mangerton and Mount Saint Thomas.

 Coniston has a variety of businesses including The Coniston Hotel, formally Gilmore's Hotel, a bakery, 24 Hour petrol station and several other specialty stores.
-Coniston has long been serviced with its own Bulk Billing Medical Centre, Coniston is also well known for its successful soccer club, Coniston juniors.
+Coniston has long been serviced with its own Bulk Billing Medical Centre, Coniston is also well known for its successful football club, Coniston FC.

+History

+Coniston takes its name from HMS Coniston, a British naval vessel that visited the Illawarra during the early 1800s.
+Its name was formerly known as Mount Drummond, after J. Drummond, a landowner of the area.

+Originally inhabited by the Tharawal people, European settlement began in the early 19th century and the area was later used for industries of agriculture and coal mining.
+In 1923, with the construction of the Illawarra railway line, Coniston was transformed into a residential suburb, now part of Wollongong.

 Sport

-Coniston is also home to the Coniston Juniors Football Club who play at McKinnon Park, north of the commercial district.
+Coniston is also home to the Coniston Football Club.
+The juniors play at McKinnon Park, and the seniors play at J.J.Kelly Park.

+Coniston Football Club participate in the Illawarra Premier League, having won the 1981, 2001, and 2023 grand finals.

+Landmarks and Environment

+Coniston includes the Greenhouse Park, a significant environmental site south of the Wollongong City Centre.
+The park is based on the Tom Thumb Lagoon salt marsh, but the land was historically used as a municipal waste depot and builders' landfill from the 1940s until 1994.
+Since the 1990s, the City of Wollongong and volunteers have successfully rehabilitated the site into a community green space, which now includes ponds for the endangered Green and Golden Bell Frog, native habitat, and community gardens.
+The park was officially launched in 1999 and has since won awards for its environmental work.

+The hill on the western boundary, known locally as The Overseer, provides a lookout point over Wollongong and the Port Kembla industrial area.

 Transport

 Coniston railway station is the suburb's main train station.

 Coniston has multiple bus stops which are served by Premier Illawarra.